duartele/exer-sql/README.md

 2) How much each student paid this month?

-3) Show 3 columns - the first with the students who paid this mounth
+3) Show 3 columns - the first with the students who paid 160 or more this mounth
 		  - the second with the students who received scholarship and
-		  - the third with the students who need to pay Desired Output:  2 3 3'
+		  - the third with the students who need to pay Desired Output:  1 3 3'
 4) Create a function in Python (or R) to parse and transform string and return four results.